anthrax3/empirejs2016/braindump.md

 Caring Too Much
-Developing your Palette - Experience running into things and recognizing them The Walk In & chefs who get mad
+Developing your Palette - Experience running into things and recognizing them The Walk In & chefs who get mad technique
+"eyeballing it" is a common misconception in professional cooking, that there is a 6th sense. untrue, measurement is the perfection b ratios mean everything.
 You don't need that garlic peeler & other useless kitchen gadgets, libraries and frameworks Alice Waters and Techniques that respect the ingredients what the tech industry can learn from the restaurant industry in the areas of 1. being a better leader 2. working as a team (between line cooks aka engineers & with FoH aka product) 3. iterating & shipping aka dinner service & fire table X’s ticket  and 4. community